NYSCP Safer Recruitment: One-Minute Guide - North Yorkshire

 The following are examples of good practice that organisations should follow, as appropriate.

 • Advertising posts – your organisation’s commitment to safeguarding and promoting the welfare of children should be clearly stated in any information provided to candidates.
-Any advert / information provided to candidates should also state if the role is subject to DBS and Barred List Checks.
+Any advert/information provided to candidates should also make it clear if the role is subject to DBS and Barred List Checks.

-• Application Form – wherever possible an application form should be used rather than accepting CVs; a simplified version can be used for volunteer posts.
+• Application Form – wherever possible, an application form should be used rather than accepting CVs.
+A simplified version of the application form can be used for volunteer posts.

-• Selection – organisations should use selection process (including interviews) to explore, not only, the skills but also the motivation for working with children and young people.
+• Selection – organisations should use a selection process (including interviews) to explore not only the skills but also the motivation for working with children and young people.

-• Recruiters should, where possible, undertake safer recruitment training and it is best practice to ensure that at least one member of any interviewing panel should have completed safer recruitment training.
+• Training Recruiters should, where possible, undertake safer recruitment training, and it is best practice to ensure that at least one member of any interviewing panel has completed safer recruitment training.

 NB.
 Not all the above will be relevant for volunteer posts, but we need to remember that children and young people view volunteers as being safe adults.
 It is therefore important that there is a relevant but robust process in place for volunteer appointments.